by apify

 Any Apify Actor can be used as a tool.

-By default, the server is pre-configured with one Actor, apify/rag-web-browser
+By default, the server is pre-configured with one Actor, apify/rag-web-browser, and several helper tools.

 The MCP server loads an Actor's input schema and creates a corresponding MCP tool.